puckway/khl-hockeytech/README.md

 | Player      | `/player/:league/:id`                 |
 | Team        | `/team/:league/:id`                   |

+### Caveats (bad data)

+Be aware that some values will be empty strings or use placeholder data that may not accurately reflect real state due to limited data availability.
+This should not create incompatibility with Hockeytech clients, but you may want to create special exceptions when handling these leagues to avoid passing off placeholders as real data.

 ### Speed

-The KHL API can be quite slow, so in order to speed up requests, many common types of data are cached on KV.
+The KHL API can be quite slow, so in order to speed up requests, some common types of data are cached on KV.
 Here's a brief rundown:

 | Resource                      | Cache TTL                 |
 |-------------------------------|---------------------------|